LL-Pengfei/CS1010-AY1819S1-Personal/docs/07-arithmetic-ops.md

 It got to be 1.5, right?

-It turns out that, after executing the code above, the value of `half` is 1.0.
+It turns out that, after executing the code above, the value of `half` is 1.0.  :open_mouth:

 To understand this, first, let's see what happen when we assign a floating point number to an integer type: